Pressure builds on Yemen's warring parties as peace talks tackle key port

-RIMBO, Sweden (Reuters) - Yemen’s warring parties are being pressed to agree thorny confidence-building measures, including the status of a strategic Red Sea port, in consultations on Wednesday ahead of the close of the first U.N.-led peace talks in two years.
+RIMBO, Sweden, Dec 12 (Reuters) - Yemen’s warring parties are being pressed to agree thorny confidence-building measures, including the status of a strategic Red Sea port, in consultations on Wednesday ahead of the close of the first U.N.-led peace talks in two years.

 United Nations Secretary-General Antonio Guterres is due to attend final talks in Sweden on Thursday to support his envoy’s efforts and meet delegates from the Iran-aligned Houthi group and the Saudi-backed government of Abd-Rabbu Mansour Hadi.